ludoro/kalman_filter/README.md

 Compilation will take more time but the code will run faster.

 ## Things to improve
-Should have used more generics functions, but I wanted to keep it simple for a first implementation.
+I should have used more generics types, but I wanted to keep it simple for a first implementation.